cjvillar/FlaskRsidCatalog/README.md

 # Flask Rsid Catalog
 A Flask-based web application focused on retrieving and storing rsID information.
-(CRUD App)

-This app is a WIP currently used for testing.
+(CRUD App) This app is a WIP.

 ## To get started:
 1. Clone Repo.